iyedexe/rtex/README.md

 [STRATEGY] get market data snapshot on startup [BROKER] HMAC message sign for user data and trading [STRATEGY] Get account balances and store in circular arb strategy.
+[SYMBOL] Symbol filter parse and refactor factory.
+[STRATEGY] round sizes and prices using filters.
+[STRATEGY] Signal add prices and sizes.
 Refactor scheduler for less functions.
 Refactor BNB Broker to pass methods for calls to API.
 Investigate crashes at recorder (feeder) after a few hours run and add retry protocol.